-Operations involving numbers → Student constructs knowledge with teacher guidance.
+Operations involving numbers Student constructs knowledge with teacher guidance.
 Student applies knowledge by the end of the school year.
-E em enta ry Student reinvests knowledge. - Cycle One Cycle One cle ree A. Natural numbers (based on the benchmarks for each cycle) 1 2 3 4 5 6 1.
-Approximates the result of a. an addition or subtraction involving natural numbers \rightarrow b. any of the four operations involving natural numbers \rightarrow \rightarrow \rightarrow 2.
-Builds a repertoire of memorized addition and subtraction facts 1 1 Builds a memory of addition facts2 (0 + 0 to 10 + 10) and the corresponding subtraction facts, using objects, drawings, charts or tables \rightarrow Develops various strategies that promote mastery of number facts and relates them the properties of addition o → \rightarrow c.
-Masters all addition facts (0 + 0 to 10 + 10) and the corresponding subtraction facts \rightarrow \rightarrow 3.
-Develops processes for mental computation Uses his/her own processes to determine the sum or difference of two natural numbers \rightarrow Uses his/her own processes to determine the product or quotient of two natural numbers \rightarrow \rightarrow \rightarrow 4.
-Develops processes for written computation (addition and subtraction) Uses his/her own processes as well as objects and drawings to determine the sum of difference of two natural numbers less than 1000 r → Uses conventional processes to determine the sum of two natural numbers of up to four digits \rightarrow Uses conventional processes to determine the difference between two natural numbers of up to four digits whose result is greater than 0 \rightarrow
+Elementary Student reinvests knowledge.
+Cycle One e Cycle Two Cy Thr A. Natural numbers (based on the benchmarks for each cycle) 1 2 3 4 5 6 1.
+Approximates the result of a. an addition or subtraction involving natural numbers → b. any of the four operations involving natural numbers $\rightarrow$ $\rightarrow$ $\rightarrow$ 2.
+Builds a repertoire of memorized addition and subtraction facts a.
+Builds a memory of addition facts (0 + 0 to 10 + 10) and the corresponding subtraction facts, using objects, drawings, charts or tables → Develops various strategies that promote mastery of number facts and relates them to the properties of addition $\rightarrow$ → c.
+Masters all addition facts (0 + 0 to 10 + 10) and the corresponding subtraction facts $\rightarrow$ $\rightarrow$ 3.
+Develops processes for mental computation a.
+Uses his/her own processes to determine the sum or difference of two natural numbers $\rightarrow$ Uses his/her own processes to determine the product or quotient of two natural numbers → → → 4.
+Develops processes for written computation (addition and subtraction) a.
+Uses his/her own processes as well as objects and drawings to determine the sum or difference of two natural numbers less than 1000 → Uses conventional processes to determine the sum of two natural numbers of up to four digits $\rightarrow$ c.
+Uses conventional processes to determine the difference between two natural numbers of up to four digits whose result is greater than 0 $\rightarrow$